-- After replacement of a gas related component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/analyser. - ► Also after re-assembly, carry out the following checks: - Fan pressure in section 7.5, Flue gas analysis in section 7.6.
+- ► After replacement of a gas related component, where a gasket or seal has been disturbed or replaced, check for gas tightness using a gas sniffer/analyser. - ► Also after re-assembly, carry out the following checks:

-NOTICE: Service work Service work must be carried out by a competent engineer, such as Gas Safe registered personnel!
+NOTICE: Service work

+Service work must be carried out by a competent engineer, such as British Gas or Gas Safe registered personnel!